-SD = 0.12) compared to the 20 respondents from New Zealand (Mean = 0.44, SD = 0.23) demonstrated significantly higher average competence scoresecre, t(32) = 2.572, p = 0.015.
-Seven of the twenty participants from the New Zealand subgroup had a competence score below 0.4 (including the respondent with the negative score), and a moderate but notable variability (SD +- 0.23) in individual competence scores.
-Despite the sufficient eigenvalue ratio, the significant variation in mean group scores between commercial users from the two nations and low competence scores in one subgroup suggest a noncoherent consensus model in this sector that does not span well across the geographic divide.
+For the Commercial users' consensus model, the mean group competence score was moderate at 0.52, with one respondent attaining a negative competence score near the $\sim 0.1$ level.
+The 14 respondents from South Africa (mean = 0.62, SD = 0.12) compared to the 20 respondents from New Zealand (mean = 0.44, SD = 0.23) demonstrated significantly higher average competence scores; t(32) =2.572, p = 0.015.
+Seven of the 20 participants from the New Zealand subgroup had a competence score below 0.4 (including the respondent with the negative score) and a moderate but notable variability (SD $\pm$ 0.23) in individual competence scores.
+Despite the sufficient eigenvalue ratio, the significant variation in mean group scores between commercial users from the two nations and low competence scores in one subgroup suggest a non-coherent consensus model in this sector that does not span well across the geographic divide.

-Recreational users' consensus model: the 17 respondents from South Africa (Mean = 0.62, SD = 0.13) compared to the 106 respondents from New Zealand (Mean = 0.52, SD = 0.17) demonstrated significantly higher average competence score, t(121) = 2.193, p = 0.03.
-Despite these variations the New Zealand cohort's mean score shows moderate agreement with the consensus model, and there was only one, near-zero negative competence score (-0.009).
+For the recreational users' consensus model, the 17 respondents from South Africa (mean = 0.62, SD = 0.13) compared to the 106 respondents from New Zealand (mean = 0.52, SD = 0.17) demonstrated significantly higher average competence score; t(121) = 2.193, p = 0.03.
+Despite these variations the New Zealand cohort's mean score shows moderate agreement with the consensus model, and there was only one near-zero negative competence score (-0.009).
 In this sector, there is a moderate level of agreement in the consensus model between users in the two countries.